A Quick Look at the Wares

-Selecting the right wood bat is a vital part in being successful at the plate.
-The bat we choose to use is our way to level the playing field versus the those nasty cutters and knee-buckling curves.
+Selecting the right wood bat is a vital part of being successful at the plate.
+The bat we choose to use is our way to level the playing field versus those nasty cutters and knee-buckling curves.
 Picking the right bat requires knowing what kind of hitter you want to be and what kind of hitter you actually are.
 For some, having the biggest barrel possible is a must.
-For others they want to have complete control of the barrel through the zone to ensure contact.
-So what what model is best for you?
+For others, they want to have complete control of the barrel through the zone to ensure contact.
+So what model is best for you?

 Picking the right size wood bat

-The first thing you need to do when picking a bat is figure out the length.
+The first thing you need to do when picking a bat is figuring out the length.
 People coming to wood from metal have a great starting point and it's generally a safe bet to use the same length.
-The balance on wood bats make them more end heavy than their metal counterpart so adding extra length will lead to an unbalanced swing.
+The balance on wood bats makes them more end-heavy than their metal counterpart so adding extra length will lead to an unbalanced swing.